CSC301H-Fall2013/healthyhome/tests/manual/AHH-38 - AHH-120.md

 ## AHH-38 - AHH-120
 #### Test change colour of markers on the map based on the number of complaints in building

+* **Marker Color Meaning**
+	1. a building with 1 to 3 issues complaint, marker color will be green
+	2. a building with 4 to 6 issues complaint, marker color will be yellow
+	3. a building with 7 to infinite issues complaint, marker color will be red

 * **Success criteria**
 	1. The map appears with different colour